Jimmy Kimmel Live!: Cold open

-Show opening
+Opening sequence

-The show's original opening sequence was a fly around of Hollywood before transitioning to Kimmel entering the theater as he flips the switch from the left side.
-It was later changed to a stop-motion piece which showcased Kimmel in casual gear with his dry cleaning stopping at various places in Hollywood until arriving at the theater.

-On October 27, 2011, the show introduced a new opening sequence that shows Kimmel zip-lining through Hollywood until he arrives at the theater.
+The show's first opening sequence featured a flyover of Hollywood, followed by Kimmel entering the theater after flipping a switch from the left side.
+This was later replaced with a stop-motion piece, which showed Kimmel in casual clothes picking up his dry cleaning and stopping at various locations in Hollywood before arriving at the theater.
+On October 27, 2011, the show introduced a new opening sequence that depicted Kimmel zip-lining through Hollywood until he arrived at the theater.
 In January 2015, the show premiered a new opening, created by Industrial Light & Magic.
-The sequence begins with Kimmel turning on the lights of Los Angeles from the Hollywood sign before the background instantly changes to several locations in Los Angeles before transforming into the theater where Kimmel leads the camera in.
-It was later shortened with the Hollywood sign was already turned on and the background doesn't change.
-In 2016, after Kimmel grew out his beard, the sequence was modified slightly to remove Kimmel's presence.
+The sequence began with Kimmel turning on the lights of Los Angeles from the Hollywood sign, after which the background quickly changed to several locations in Los Angeles before transforming into the theater, where Kimmel led the camera inside.
+The opening was later shortened, with the Hollywood sign already lit and the background no longer changing.
+In 2016, after Kimmel grew out his beard, the sequence was slightly modified to remove Kimmel's presence.

-From March to August 2020, during the time the show is filmed from his home, Kimmel's kids created a unique opening sequence.

-Starting in late September 2020, upon Kimmel's return to the studio, a picture of the classic 1962 ABC ID, fully recreated to fit the widescreen format, alongside the animated version in the October 30, 2020 episode, was used.
+From March to August 2020, while the show was filmed from his home, Kimmel's kids created a unique opening sequence.
+Starting in late September 2020, upon Kimmel's return to the studio, a picture of the classic 1962 ABC ID, fully recreated for the widescreen format, was used, alongside the animated version in the October 30, 2020 episode.
 It was later removed in December 2022.
-It was previously used as a variant with the American flag being shown in the transition from 4:3 to 16:9 in the special episode, Intermission Accomplished: A Tribute to Trump.
-The intro has been simplified with the shot of the stage before Jimmy comes to the stage.
-Starting from May 2021, upon the audience returning, the simplified intro now shows the show's logo from multiple angles.
+It was previously used as a variant with the American flag shown during the transition from 4:3 to 16:9 in the special episode, Intermission Accomplished: A Tribute to Trump.
+The intro was then simplified to a shot of the stage before Jimmy comes on.
+Starting in May 2021, with the return of the audience, the simplified intro began showing the show's logo from multiple angles, which now includes the sign being turned on after the "Previously on Jimmy Kimmel Live!" segment, starting in September 2023.